-Summary: Tuberous begonia care is simple, follow a few rules in your care – direct sunlight, well-drained soil and water, soon bulbs full of colorful, showy bloom will fill a pot or hanging basket, raining color in the landscape.
+Summary: Tuberous begonia care is simple.
+Follow a few rules in your care – direct sunlight, well-drained soil, and water.
+Soon bulbs full of colorful, showy bloom will fill a pot or hanging basket, raining color on the landscape.

-Question: My mother made tuberous begonia care simple, her begonia bulbs, tubers, pots and hanging baskets showered our patio with bloom and color during their season.
+Question: My mother made tuberous begonia care simple.
+Her pots and hanging baskets of “tubular begonias,” as she called them, showered our patio with summer bloom and color during their season.

-Unfortunately, mom is no longer around around to share her tips on growing these beautiful.
+Unfortunately, Mom is no longer around to share her tips on how to care for tuberous begonias.
 Can you give me some care and growing tips to start my begonia growing legacy?
 Carla, Baltimore, MD

 Answer: Growing beautiful tuberous begonias (Begonia tuberhybrida or Begonia x tuberhybrida) is not as difficult as many gardeners, especially beginners, seem to think.